Chinese pitch big M&A break-up fees, small stakes to allay U.S. regulatory fears

 The biggest concerns are about the Committee on Foreign Investment in the United States (CFIUS), an interagency panel that scrutinizes deals for national security concerns.
 CFIUS, which comprises 16 U.S. government departments or agencies, does not publish its decisions or its reasoning for them.

 The usual break-up fee is about 1-1.5 percent of a deal's value, but HNA agreed to pay 6.6 percent.
-And China Resources Microelectronics and Hua Capital agreed to pay a total of $200 million in termination fees, or 8 percent of the deal value, to buy Fairchild Semiconductor International.
+And China Resources Microelectronics and Hua Capital agreed to pay a total of $200 million in termination fees, or 8 percent of the deal value, to buy Fairchild Semiconductor International FCS.O.

 PULLED DEALS

 But in a sober reminder of the U.S. regulatory hurdles, deals worth $10 billion involving U.S. targets have been pulled just this year alone.
-That includes China's Unisplendour Corp's $3.78 billion investment in U.S. hard-disk maker Western Digital Corp.
+That includes China's Unisplendour Corp's 000938.SZ $3.78 billion investment in U.S. hard-disk maker Western Digital Corp (WDC.O).

 And, for a third straight year in 2014, China was the country whose planned U.S. acquisitions and investments were the most scrutinized by U.S. regulators for security implications, according to a report by CFIUS.